asACoder/SJXMLParserToModel/README.md

 can parse xml to a custom class
 -----

-some classes can repress a xml, for example
+some classes can express a xml, for example

 <root>
     <status>suc</status>